First Federation Trust

 The scheme will be adapted to suit our mixed-age classes.
 Pupils will have 2 years in which to complete all of the learning objectives set out in 2 years of the Scheme of Work.
 For example, teachers will plan in the Year 3 and 4 learning objectives cross their 2 year rolling programme to best make meaningful cross-curricular links within each topic.
 The same will be applied for Year 1/2 and Year 5/6.
 Reception will plan for their own one year programme, using the Barefoot Computing Scheme as a basis for teaching computing.
 The progressional structure that this scheme provides, mapped out in our 2 year rolling programme, ensures that subject knowledge and skills leads to long term learning.

 Our whole school planning overview also includes long-term curricular goals, to ensure core knowledge and skills are the focus of learning journeys across each key-stage phase.

-Aspects of computing will be taught discretely as well as opportunities given in continuous provision. (see chart below for more detailed ideas about how the iCompute Scheme of Work links in with the Statutory Framework for the Early Years Foundation Stage)
+Aspects of computing will be taught discretely as well as opportunities given in continuous provision. (see images below about how the Barefoot Scheme of Work links in with the Statutory Framework for the Early Years Foundation Stage)